-315.02 - RIGHTS OF INSCRIPTION
+316.02 - RIGHTS OF INSCRIPTION

-For the Continental Championships the rider will have paid a right of inscription
+For the Continental Championship the rider will have paid a right of inscription as below.
+No other fees are allowed.

-- 1) 200 € for each race and for each category it engages. - 2) For the Freestyle rider's engagement is free.
+- 200 € for each race and for each category it engages. - For the Freestyle rider's engagement is free.